nimashoghi/nimashoghi.github.io/_talks/2024-06-king-abdullah-university-of-science-and-technology-kaust-from-molecules-to-materials-pre-training-large-generalizable-models-for-atomic-property-prediction.md

 ---
-title: "From Molecules to Materials: Pre-training Large Generalizable Models for Atomic Property Prediction"
+title: 'From Molecules to Materials: Pre-training Large Generalizable Models for Atomic Property Prediction'
 collection: talks
-type: "Talk"
+type: 'Talk'
 permalink: /talks/2024-06-king-abdullah-university-of-science-and-technology-kaust-from-molecules-to-materials-pre-training-large-generalizable-models-for-atomic-property-prediction
-venue: "King Abdullah University of Science and Technology (KAUST)"
+venue: 'King Abdullah University of Science and Technology (KAUST)'
-date: "2024-06"
+date: '2024-06'
-location: "Remote"
+location: 'Remote'
 ---

 This talk introduces Joint Multi-Domain Pre-training (JMP), a robust supervised pre-training approach which simultaneously trains on data from multiple chemical domains.
 JMP demonstrates state-of-the-art results on key small molecule, large molecule, and materials datasets and offers insights into the influence of pre-training strategies on fine-tuning.